HTTP-APIs/http-apis.github.io/heracles_explained.md

 * IResource
 * IWebResource

+Classes of Client is the implementation of the Interfaces, there are so many interfaces like IProperty, IOperation and etc. And there is a folder Collection which contain the implementation of all collection interface like FilterableCollection, LinkCollection and OperationCollection where FilterableCollection returns numbers of items ni collection, members of collection, and LinkCollection returns the collection of link for given type, and OperationCollection returns the operations for given type and so on.
+So, that's client have functionality to shows the operation, members, no. of items, links and type and etc.

+And Some interface for Collection is like IHypermediaContainer which have the track for members, operation, links for a given type of collection.

+For Classes, IClass simply have displayname, description, supporetdOperation and supportedProperty.
+And for supportedOperation there is an interface IOperation which returns methods for operations and for supportedProperty there is an interface ISupportedProperty which have properties like writeable, readable and property contains one more interface in it IProperty which able to return display name, description and other properties.

 ### Design Patters of Client

 #### Design for HydraClient Class:

 HydraClient is using for getting Url, ApiDocumentationUrl, and after that ApiDocumentation and also check there is an entry point exists or not.
+It simply works with the IHyadraClient interface which working to obtain ApiDocumentation, representation of Resource.

 HydraClient Methods(simply functions):
 * getApiDocumentation